pponce/homebridge-script2/README.md

 ```
 #### Notes
 ##### Using the above configuration as an example:
-- The on.sh script executes when turn on the accessory via a homekit app.
+- The on.sh script executes when you turn on the accessory via a homekit app.
 (In this case we are the using existance of a file to determine on or off current state, so you must insure the on.sh script creates the configured fileState file.
 - The off.sh script executes when you turn off the accessory via a homekt app. ( In this case we are using existance of a file to determine on or off current state, insure the off.sh script deletes the configured fileState file.)
 - The state.sh script in this case would not execute as fileState parameter overrides its use.
 - The configured fileState file is used as a flag.
 When the homekit app checks for current state it checks for the existance of this file.
 If it exists, current state is on.
 If it does not exist, current state is off.